rrios-dev/inditex-challenge/README.md

 ### Component Development
 Proper separation of responsibilities between components is essential.
 This allows creating more maintainable, versatile components and provides a better development experience.

+### Linting
+For the linting process we are using customised Eslint for NextJS projects.

+### Testing

+Vitets + Testing Library
+- Unit Tests
+- Integration Tests

 ### Fetching
 In this project we use [SWR](https://swr.vercel.app/) as a fetcher to simplify data recovery processes.